kondylidou/manipulation_simulation/README.md

 ## How to use it

-Decide what percentage of patches should cooperate and what amount should be able to manipulate at the initial stage of the simulation and change the INITIAL-COOPERATION and the INITIAL-MANIPULATION sliders to match what you would like.
+Decide what percentage of patches should cooperate and what percentage of the defectors should be able to manipulate at the initial stage of the simulation and change the INITIAL-COOPERATION and the INITIAL-MANIPULATION sliders to match what you would like.
 Next, determine the DEFECTION-AWARD multiple (mentioned as alpha in the payoff matrix above) for defecting or not cooperating.
 The Defection-Award multiple varies from range of 0 to 3.
-Furthermore, determine the MANIPULATION-CAPACITY for manipulation other individuals.
+Furthermore, determine the MANIPULATION-CAPACITY for the amount of neighbouring individuals, which should be manipulated.
 Press START to make the patches interact with their eight neighboring patches.

-##Question
-Which is better?
-A wolrd where manipulators and manipulated exist following Machiavelli's perspective, or a world where every individual cooperates thinking about the common benefit following Aristotele's perspective?